By default, there are no Monitored Tokens. This means that the system monitors

 to entirely replace the existing monitored token list by specifying the tokens

 you want to monitor.
-The previous list will be overwritten with the new tokens
+The previous list is overwritten with the new tokens

 provided.